Location: Chemistry & Physics Building, Room 130,

 Master of Science in Chemistry

 Our Master of Science in Chemistry degree program features three options: Master’s Degree with Thesis, Master’s Degree with Thesis Substitute, and Master’s Degree (Non-Thesis).

 Our Ph.D. program includes an industrial internship.

-Currently we have research programs involving such varied and important topics as building analytical instrumentation for the Mars lander, investigating the environmental consequences of fracking on groundwater pollution, developing practical solar CO2 to liquid fuels technology, anti-cancer drug discovery and development, designing and testing green catalysts, developing a better understanding of enzyme kinetics and function, especially those incorporating transition metals in their active sites, total synthesis of complex natural molecules, and enhanced methods for chiral separations and quantification.
-To get a better idea of the range of research under way in the department and to identify faculty and research programs which interest you, visit our faculty members webpage!
+Currently, we have research programs involving such varied and important topics as building analytical instrumentation for the Mars lander, investigating the environmental consequences of fracking on groundwater pollution, developing practical solar CO2 to liquid fuels technology, anti-cancer drug discovery, and development, designing and testing green catalysts, developing a better understanding of enzyme kinetics and function, especially those incorporating transition metals in their active sites, total synthesis of complex natural molecules, and enhanced methods for chiral separations and quantification.
+To get a better idea of the range of research underway in the department and to identify faculty and research programs that interest you, visit our faculty members webpage!
 Our students enjoy working closely with the faculty in a growing department that retains a small department, collegial atmosphere.

 We hope you will consider us for your graduate school education.
 We have one of the best programs in the North Texas region and are aiming to be among the best nationally.
 We are located in the geographic center of the Dallas-Fort Worth Metroplex, five minutes from AT&T Stadium (home of the Dallas Cowboys), 20 minutes from D-FW Airport, and 30 minutes from either Dallas or Fort Worth.
 Living costs in Arlington are relatively inexpensive and we offer competitive scholarships with partial tuition remission for qualifying graduate students.